Joshuaek/NotebookScheduler/README.md

 ## Introducing NotebookScheduler

 [NotebookScheduler](https://github.com/Joshuaek/NotebookScheduler) is a simple Python script which uses [Papermill](https://github.com/nteract/papermill) to execute a directory of Jupyter Notebooks.
-Notebooks are arranged into subfolders for hourly, daily or weekly execution.
+Notebooks are arranged into subfolders for hourly, daily, weekly or monthly execution.
 Each time a notebook is run, a snapshot is saved to a timestamped folder (along with any other outputs your notebook saves) giving you the ability to look back at past executions and to have a full audit of the analysis that has been done.

 Once I've set up the notebook to provide whatever stats I want, scheduling its execution on a weekly basis is now as simple as a drag-and-drop  into the weekly subfolder.